What Is Bioavailability? How to Make Sure Your Supplements Actually Work

 Is it the most absorbable form?

 Some supplements come from different natural sources.
 For example, omega 3 supplements usually come from fish oil.
 There are many different types of fish oil, but in one of them — krill oil — the polyunsaturated fats are packaged as phospholipids, which studies show is highly bioavailable.
+(That’s one of the reasons we love Bulletproof Omega Krill Complex.)

 In fish oil, on the other hand, the fats are typically packaged as triglycerides and have to undergo additional processing before they can be used by the body.
 Learn more about the benefits of krill oil.